nixpkgs-architecture/simple-package-paths/README.md

 2. <a id="req-ref-out"/> Files inside a unit directory must not reference files outside that unit directory.
 3. <a id="req-ref-in"/> Files outside a unit directory must not reference files inside a unit directory, except for definitions of variant attributes¹ in `all-packages.nix` and the auto-calling logic.
 4. The definition of a package in the unit directory is the one `pkgs.<name>` points to.
-5. To avoid problems with merges, if a package attribute is defined by a unit directory, it must not be defined in `pkgs/top-level/all-packages.nix` or `pkgs/top-level/aliases.nix`.
+5. To avoid problems with merges, if a package attribute is defined by a unit directory, an attribute of the same name in `pkgs/top-level/all-packages.nix` (or `pkgs/top-level/aliases.nix`) must not redefine it in terms of something other than the unit.

 This convention is optional, but it will be applied to all existing packages where possible.
 Nixpkgs reviewers may encourage contributors to use this convention without enforcing it.